vassily60/Web_Service_RAG/README.md

 # Web_Service_RAG

+> 📖 **Quick Overview**: Check out our [detailed presentation](RAG%20Web%20Service%20Presenation%20Vassily%20Lombard.pdf) for a comprehensive overview of the project architecture and implementation details.

 This repository contains a web service that utilizes Retrieval-Augmented Generation (RAG) to provide enhanced responses by integrating external knowledge sources.

 The specific goal is to create a web service that leverages RAG techniques to improve the quality and relevance of code documentation and other text-based outputs.